typhonius/acquia_cli/README.md

 Helper functions exist in `CloudApi.php` to convert user supplied parameters into more useful objects.
 * Environments may be converted into an EnvironmentResponse object by using the `getEnvironment` method.
 * Organizations may be converted into an OrganizationResponse object by using the `getOrganization` method.

+## Usage on Windows
+The Phar file has been tested minimally on Windows.
+It may be executed using PHP from a tool such as [Chocolatey](https://chocolatey.org/).
+You may run into cURL issues with SSL in some instances.
+The recommended approach to remediating SSL issues is to follow the [basic instructions here](https://stackoverflow.com/a/34883260).
+You may need to use alternate paths based on your PHP installation.